ORGANICS – May 2026

 The Collection

-Helena Traill will be painting works over the course of the event live at an unprecedented scale of 2 meters, bringing her characteristic multi-impressionism style into an industrial space.
+Helena Traill worked live during the May 2026 event at an unprecedented scale of 2 meters, bringing her characteristic multi-impressionism style into an industrial space.
 Alongside will be a exhibition of Traill’s series for ORGANICS, which has a diverse collection of scale, colour and texture, but is united by a deep love of the world around us.
 The series whilst based on studies and sketches of landscapes, and gardens that Traill has walked, are completed in the studio into a multi-impressionist visual dialogue.
 The environments shown are familiar and yet do not exist, they are gardens which are immortal in the artists imagination.

 Media Series